Paralympics reverses course and bans Russian and Belarusian athletes following outcry

 Ukrainian athletes earlier this week published an open letter jointly signed by more than 20 other countries asking that the Russian and Belarusian Olympic and Paralympic Committees be suspended.
 “Russia’s invasion of Ukraine, supported by Belarus, is a clear breach of the Olympic and Paralympic Charters — a breach that must be met with strong sanctions,” the letter said.

-In a news conference in Beijing on Thursday, IPC spokesman Craig Spence said there had been a huge change since the initial decision was made, with national Olympic committees not only calling for a ban but also saying they would not compete unless athletes from Russia and Belarus were excluded.
+In a news conference in Beijing on Thursday, IPC spokesman Craig Spence said there had been a huge change since the initial decision was made, with national Olympic committees not only calling for a ban, but also saying they would not compete unless athletes from Russia and Belarus were excluded.
 “That threatens the viability of this event,” he said.
 “If we don’t act on that, then we are crazy, so we have.”

 The IPC initially said the decision to allow the athletes to compete as “neutral” was the “harshest possible punishment we can hand down,” in its statement Wednesday.